na-na-hi/renget/archive/edg-faq.md

 Try the bad-hands-5 and negative_hand embeddings.
 To fix bad eyes, use Adetailer with face/eyes model.

->!~ My gens on SDXL-based models look desaturated, how can I achieve better/more vivid colors? ~!
+>!~ My gens on SDXL-based models look somewhat desaturated, how can I achieve better/more vivid colors? ~!
 Use either the built-in FreeU extension in Forge or one of these: https://github.com/thomaseding/sd-webui-color-enhance | https://github.com/city96/ComfyUI_ColorMod  Alternatively, try one of these VAEs: https://civitai.com/models/152040 (some versions may fry your gens more than others).
 Artist loras also affect the colors/contrast a lot.
 None of these solutions are perfect, cause it's a fundamental issue with either SDXL itself or the SDXL VAE (opinions differ on this).

 >!~ The lighting on my gens is too bright, I want to make darker gens with SDXL-based models ~!